lpapp/indian-music-notation/README.md

 How to use the notes:

+* An octave of a harmonium contains W1 B1 W2 B2 W3 W4 B3 W5 B4 W6 B5 W7 keys,
+which is the sequence of white and black keys.
+In these notations, Sa is placed on the first white key of an octave.
+This is because Prabhuji normally makes the videos with the hqrmonium scaled to "C#".
+This can be strange at first as non-scalable harmoniums are normally set to "C", and the common placement of Sa is the first black key (B1), normally.

 * When multiple notes are pressed at the same, "slash" ("/") separates the simultaneous notes from each other, e.g. S/P means Sa and Pa pressed at the same time